shivam-AI-ML/Project-Travel/README.md

-Travel Management System
+Travel Management System (Java Swing)
+📌 Project Description

-A complete Java-based Travel Management System designed to manage trips, customers, bookings, and provide a GUI interface for user interaction.
+The Travel Management System is a Java Swing–based desktop application that helps manage trips, customers, and bookings.
-This project demonstrates object-oriented programming, Java Swing GUI, and modular system design.

-🧭 Overview

-The Travel Management System allows users to:

-Create and view travel trips

-Add and manage customers
+It provides a simple graphical user interface (GUI) for adding trips, registering customers, creating bookings, and viewing stored data.

+This project is suitable for core Java, OOP concepts, and Swing GUI practice.

+🚀 Features

+Add new trips with destination, date, price, and available seats

+View all available trips

+Add customer details

+View all customers

-Create bookings linking customers with trips
+Create bookings by selecting customer and trip

+Automatically reduce seat count after booking

 View all bookings

-Use a clean GUI (Java Swing) for interaction

-Use console-based system (if needed)

-It is suitable for students, learning projects, Java beginners, and portfolio demonstrations.

-🚀 Features
-✅ Core Features

-Add new customers

-Add new trips (destination, cost, date, details)

-Make bookings

-🚀 How to Run This Project

-This project can be run in two different ways:

-▶️ Method 1 — Run the GUI Version (Java Swing)

-This is the recommended way to use the Travel Management System.

-1. Open the project in an IDE

-Works on:

-IntelliJ IDEA

-Eclipse

-NetBeans

-VS Code (with Java extension)

-2. Make sure JDK 8+ is installed java -version

-3. Run the GUI

-Open the file:
+User-friendly Swing GUI

+🛠 Technologies Used

+Java (JDK 8 or above)

+Java Swing (GUI)

+AWT

+Collections Framework (ArrayList, List)

+📂 Project Structure
 TravelManagementGUI.java

-Click Run.

-✔️ The GUI window will open

-You can now:

-Add Customer

-Add Trip

-Create Booking

-View All Data

-▶️ Method 2 — Run Using Terminal (No IDE Required)
+│
+├── Trip class        (Trip details)
+├── Customer class    (Customer information)
+├── Booking class     (Booking details)
+└── TravelManagementGUI class (Main GUI & logic)

-1. Go to the project folder
+▶️ How to Run the Project
-cd Project-Travel

-2. Compile all Java files
+Install Java JDK (8 or later)

+Open the project in VS Code / IntelliJ / Eclipse

+Save the file as:

+TravelManagementGUI.java

+Compile the program:

-javac *.java
+javac TravelManagementGUI.java

-3. Run the GUI version
+Run the program:

 java TravelManagementGUI

-Or run the console version
-java TravelManagementSystem

-Display all customers
+🖥 Application Buttons

+Add Trip – Add new travel trips

-Display all trips
+View Trips – Display all trips

+Add Customer – Register new customers

+View Customers – Show all customers

+Create Booking – Book a trip for a customer

-Display all bookings
+View Bookings – Display all bookings

-🎨 GUI Features (Swing-based)

-User-friendly interface

-Buttons for each travel operation

-Form-based input dialogs

-Output displayed in message boxes

-Fully event-driven architecture
+Exit – Close the application

+📸 GUI Overview

+Text area displays all output

+Dialog boxes are used for data input

+Grid layout used for buttons